|Devon Bilsing||Study Abroad Coordinator||

 Devon attended Iowa State University, where he earned a B.A. in German and a M.S. in Communications.
 His passion for education abroad began after a semester in Cork, Ireland during his sophomore year.
 During his college career, Devon had several international experiences including studying abroad in Florence, Italy; Berlin, Germany (twice!); Abu Dhabi, United Arab Emirates; and having an internship in Swansea, Wales.
 He joined SASE in November of 2015, and is delighted to be part of this fantastic team (and to be a Wildcat!).
 Professionally, Devon is interested in how study abroad is communicated to students, and believes it is important to create global citizens by exposing students to the world.
 Personally, he is interested in breakfast, endless learning, and riding his motorcycle.
 Future plans include more travel, another language, and pursuing a Ph.D.

 Jill completed her BA at Colorado State University in Creative Writing and her MA in Latin American Studies at the University of Arizona.
 After graduating with her undergraduate degree, she set out for Costa Rica where she worked at becoming fluent in Spanish while running her own business, Escuela Latina de Lenguas, S.A., a language school teaching English to Costa Ricans and offering service learning opportunities and Spanish language instruction to international visitors.
 While in Costa Rica, Jill had the opportunity to travel throughout Latin America.
 She came to Tucson from Costa Rica in 2000 to work at the UA and pursue her Master's degree.
-Currently, Jill serves as the Program Director for Latin American Project Development and assists the Center for Latin American Studies with international initiatives in teaching, research and study programs abroad.
+Currently, Jill serves as the Program Director, Senior and assists the Center for Latin American Studies with international initiatives in teaching, research and study programs abroad.

 |Jennifer Clark||Study Abroad Program Assistant||